Hedera helix 'Baltica', 'Pittsburgh', and 'Star'; Hedera hibernica 'Hibernica'

 How would I identify it?

 Stems are climbing vines, shrub-like or groundcovers.
 Young stems have hairs while older stems are hairless.
+Stems growing along the ground can develop (adventitious) roots and climbing stems produce root-like structures that can secure it to buildings, trees or anything it is climbing up.

 Fruit Seed Description